 A bigger challenge for managers is when it comes to Skills Coaching which involves helping their reps develop better selling skills.
 At a high level, this involves developing a sales coaching mindset, determining what skills to coach on, and following a defined coaching process.

 How to Coach

 As part of the coaching process they will need to create (or better yet co-create) coaching plans focused on specific selling skills, observe sales calls, and debrief following the call.
-Here are few key tips for each of these areas:
+Here are a few key tips for each of these areas:

-Create a coaching plan: While there may be many areas for improvement, it is best to identify 2 – 3 areas for improvement such as identifying priorities or managing objections over some reasonable time period (e.g., a calendar quarter).
+While there may be many areas for improvement, it is best to identify 2 – 3 areas for improvement such as identifying priorities or managing objections over some reasonable time period (e.g., a calendar quarter).
 This is beneficial both for the rep and coach because it keeps the plan highly focused and actionable.
 Although there may be numerous other areas for improvement, these are best deferred until the initial skills have met expectations.

-Debriefing following a call: The debrief should take place as soon as practical after the call (potentially even on the car ride to the next call).
+The debrief should take place as soon as practical after the call (potentially even on the car ride to the next call).
 While the manager may be tempted to immediately share what went wrong or the sales rep could have done better, they need to resist this temptation.
 Instead, they should offer a few encouraging words about something that went well, and then lead the rep in self-discovery as it relates to the areas for improvement.
 This will allow for more ownership of the improvement by the rep and more productive coaching conversations.

 About Norman Behar